edkreuk/FMD_FRAMEWORK/FMD_DATA_LOGGING.md

 # CopyActivty logging in the FMD Framework

 The Fabric Metadata-Driven (FMD) Framework provides built-in logging for copy activity execution.
-Each Copy activtity logs a record when it starts, ends, or fails.
+Each Copy activity logs a record when it starts, ends, or fails.
 Logging data is stored in the `audit.CopyActivityExecution` table.

 # Notebook logging in the FMD Framework